Product Placement vs Brand Integration Explained

 You do not have to be a marketing wizard to understand that product placement can bring much exposure to a brand.

-Although they usually aren’t the focus of character’ attention and aren’t discuss it in detail, brands, especially those already famous and distinguished, can garner a lot of attention and interest when they appear on the TV or silver screen.
+Although they usually aren’t the focus of the character’s attention and aren’t discussed in detail, brands, especially those already famous and distinguished, can garner a lot of attention and interest when they appear on the TV or silver screen.